przemyslawkarcz/Banking-application---simple-simulation/README.md

 - making transfers between clients,
 - searching for clients by 'id' number.

-To start, go to the banking_application.AppRunner class, where the individual stages of work with clients and accounts are described.
+To start, go to the AppRunner class, where the individual stages of work with clients and accounts are described as a simple scenario.

-Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 1.8; TDD.
+Technologies used in the project are: IDE - IntelliJ Idea Community; Maven; Java - 1.8; TDD, Clean Code.

 Contact data: